theoffix/lobbipad-api-docs/readme.md

 # Lobbipad company API

 This repository contains documentation for the Lobbipad company REST API.
 If you need any features which are missing in this API or find any issues, please email us at support@lobbipad.com or file an issue on this repository.
+If you are in doubt if the issue can be security related, please disclose it in private (support@lobbipad.com) first.

 # Authentication
 You can generate a token in the web dashboard of your account.
 Log into your account and visit the [API settings page](https://lobbipad.com/settings/api).